Question: How do I know which MPTLL division is available and/or right for my child?

 Answer: MPTLL offers the Baseball Divisions listed below.
 Age ranges provided below are typical for these divisions to keep kids playing age appropriate baseball.
 However, we offer flexibility in the division age ranges based on specific player's skill level.

-AAA-Coach Pitch is for 6 year old and a few 7 year old boys and girls.
-The primary goal in AAA-coach pitch league is to provide a developmental league for players who aren't ready for minor league machine pitch and also not challenged by playing another season of T-Ball.
-A strong emphasis in AAA-Coach Pitch is making sure players have an enjoyable experience while continuing to learn the fundamentals of the game.
-Skill evaluations are not required and players will be placed on teams.
-The AAA-coach pitch season begins in early March and will end the last weekend of May or the first weekend in June (depending on the league calendar).
-The cost for AAA-Coach pitch is $200 if registered and paid before 12/15/17.
-Otherwise the program is $225 for players paying between 12/16/17 and 2/4/18.
+Coach Pitch is for 6 year old boys and girls.
+The primary goal in coach pitch league is to provide a developmental league for players who aren't ready for minor league machine pitch and also not challenged by playing another season of T-Ball.
+A strong emphasis in Coach Pitch is making sure players have an enjoyable experience while continuing to learn the fundamentals of the game.
+Skill evaluations are held and players are drafted onto teams.
+The Coach pitch season begins in early March and ends the last weekend of May or the first weekend in June (depending on the league calendar).
+The cost for Coach pitch is $200 if registered and paid before 12/15/19.
+Otherwise the program is $225 for players paying between 12/16/19 and 1/31/20.

 Minor League Baseball Divisions

-American League (AL) – machine-pitch; typically league ages 7-8 and some 6 year old players:
+American League (AL) – machine-pitch; typically league ages 7-8:

-6 year old players will have advanced skills in comparison to their peers.
+6 year old players (depending on league availability) will have advanced skills in comparison to their peers.
 Skills evaluations are required for these players who may be drafted to an AL-machine pitch team based on evaluation performance.
-If a 6 year old player isn't drafted by an AL-machine pitch team then the player will be placed on a AAA-coach pitch team.
+If a 6 year old player isn't drafted by an AL-machine pitch team then the player will be placed on a coach pitch team.

 8 year old players - All 8 year old players play AL-machine pitch.
 Players are evaluated at a skills evaluation and drafted to a team based on their tryout performance.